utsavanand2/docs/docs/README.md

 There are two flavours of inlets tunnels depending on your needs:

-* [inlets](https://github.com/inlets/inlets) - L7 tunnel for HTTP/HTTPS, free and OSS
+* [inlets](https://github.com/inlets/inlets) - L7 tunnel for HTTP/HTTPS, free and OSS.
+MIT license
-* [inlets-pro](https://github.com/inlets/inlets-pro) - L4 tunnel for any TCP traffic including automatic encryption with TLS and commercial support
+* [inlets-pro](https://github.com/inlets/inlets-pro) - L4 tunnel for any TCP traffic including automatic encryption with TLS.
+Commercial license: support & enterprise solutions available

 In the diagram we can see a developer has exposed a Node.js website on his or her laptop through the use of inlets and a server that has a public IPv4 address.